oyarsa/radical-ramble/README.md

 * DialogueRNN (T, T+A)

 Where `T` indicates a model with text as input, and `T+A` a model with both text and audio (simultaneously).
-We will not implement audio features, as the baseline did not.
+We will not implement video features, as the baseline did not.

 ## Data